MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ## Upgrade from version 1.3 to 1.4

-### Step 1: Configure the solution settings
+### Step 1: Configure the solution settings for 24 hour format

-A new option to switch between a 12-Hour or 24-Hour time format for Employee Passes is introduced in the solution settings.
+A new option to switch between a 12-Hour or 24-Hour time format for employee passes is introduced in the solution settings.
 For more information: [Configure the solution](configure.md#set-solution-settings)

 ## Give feedback about the solution